Shareholder Activism

 Overcome an activist group fighting to prevent a planned merger of equals

-Sharon Merrill Approach
+The Sharon Merrill Advantage

 Adopted aggressive shareholder education/proxy solicitation approach